danielharrell/SumLect2015/Lost_Idea_LA.md

 Sophistic rather than Socratic.[^McClay] Perhaps this could all be excused if the script were working; but again, there is no evidence that it has.
-And I'll be giving more reasons in a moment for why it wouldn't.
-But even without these further reasons it is hard, I think, to explain a defense of liberal education that seems not to be a product of liberal education, save by something closer to self-ignorance than to self-knowledge.
+And I'll be giving more reasons presently for why it shouldn't.
+But even without these reasons, it is hard, I think, to explain a defense of liberal education that seems not to be a product of liberal education, save by something closer to self-ignorance than to self-knowledge.

+[^McClay 2]: I owe a clarified sense of this script to an article by B.D.
+McClay, "With Friends Like These." <http://iasc-culture.org/THR/channels/THR/2015/06/with-friends-like-these/>
-[^McClay]: [Here's an
+[^McClay]: [Here's one
 example](http://spectator.org/articles/60752/defense-liberal-arts)
 of what the college dismissed:
 > Even my own alma mater, St. John’s College, a liberal arts